 Three months after surgery, the physical therapy group showed greater improvements in pain and function.¬† These improvements were even more evident in the physical therapy group 1 year after surgery.¬† Therefore, this study proves the short and long-term benefits of completing physical therapy after your shoulder surgery.

 3 Keys to Your Recovery After Shoulder Surgery

 Your shoulder will feel sore, stiff, and heavy immediately after your surgery. ¬†This is normal.¬† However, the right behaviors and actions will speed up your recovery. ¬†Here are 3 things to do during the first 1 to 2 weeks after surgery.

 - Use Ice.
 The cold will keep your pain and swelling under control.¬† About 10 to 20 minutes of ice is all you need each time.
 For the first week, ice 3 times per day.
 Don‚Äôt overdo it. ¬†Gradually reduce the frequency of icing based on your pain levels.

 - Gradually Remove Yourself From the Sling.
 A few days or even a week in the sling is going to be fine.
-However, you do not want to become dependent on it.
-As long as your rotator cuff was not repaired, you will want to slowly (not all at once) remove yourself from the sling. ¬†Each day, remove your sling and get comfortable with your arm hanging by your side.¬† While walking, relax your arm and let it swing naturally.
+However, do not become dependent on it.
+As long as your rotator cuff was not repaired, you want to slowly (not all at once) remove yourself from the sling.
+Each day, remove your sling and get comfortable with your arm hanging by your side.¬† While walking, relax your arm and let it swing naturally.

 - Gently Start Moving Your Arm.
-Taking dedicated time each day to exercise your shoulder is important. ¬†Keeping your arm in a sling or anchored across your body will lead to a stiff or frozen shoulder.¬† You want to avoid this at all costs.¬† The exercises that follow in this article are a great starting point.¬† Perform them daily during the first month after surgery.
+Take dedicated time each day to exercise your shoulder. ¬†Keeping your arm in a sling or anchored across your body will lead to a stiff or frozen shoulder.¬† Avoid this at all costs.¬† The exercises that follow in this article are a great starting point.¬† Perform them daily during the first month after your surgery.